 We are looking for someone that can tick the following boxes.

-- A belief that the political status quo isn’t good enough
+- A belief that the status quo isn’t good enough

 - Diligent, proactive, excellent attention to detail, a strong work ethic